gsoosk/SmoolaCompiler/README.md

 # Smoola Compiler
 ### What does it do ?
-This is a compiler for Smoola language.
+This is a compiler for Smoola language. ( You can see [Smoola Documentation](https://github.com/gsoosk/SmoolaCompiler/wiki/Smoola-Documentation) )

 In [Phase 1](#phase1-lexer) lexer of smoola made in smoola.g4 using Antlr